Charles Bullen: Return to sea

 In June 1801, Bullen was despatched in the sloop HMS Wasp to Sierra Leone, where a powerful allegiance of native tribal leaders were threatening British trade interests.
 He was rewarded with a promotion to post captain and returned to England in August 1802.
 When hostilities with France were renewed the following year, Bullen was given temporary command of HMS Minerve.
 The previous captain, Jahleel Brenton was injured when a block fell on his head, and Bullen, who was conveniently close by in Weymouth, commanded the vessel between 8 May and 3 June in 1803.
 Patrolling the waters off Cherbourg, Bullen captured 23 merchantmen and the frigate sent to protect them.
 Between 14 July 1803 and 15 May 1804, Bullen commanded the Plymouth division of Sea Fencibles, protecting the south-west of England from an invasion which, fortunately, never came.
 In November 1803, he was additionally given command of a flotilla which was being fitted out in the Thames for the defence of tidal estuaries and creeks.
 When Northesk was given the first rate flagship HMS Britannia in 1804 he asked for Bullen as his flag captain especially.
-Initially serving with the Channel Fleet off Brest under William Cornwallis; Britannia was sent to join a squadron under Vice Admiral Robert Calder which, in August 1805, was sent to join Nelson off Cadiz.
+Initially serving with the Channel Fleet off Brest under William Cornwallis; Britannia was sent to join a squadron under Vice Admiral Robert Calder which, in August 1805, was sent to join Nelson off Cádiz.